 Independent Contractor Agreement

 - Contractor agrees to work for Broker as an Independent Contractor, and is not an employee: however, Contractor understands the Broker is legally accountable for the activities of the Contractor.
 Unless otherwise provided herein, all costs and obligations incurred by Contractor in conducting its independent business shall be paid solely by Contractor, who will hold Broker harmless from any and all such costs and obligations.
-Contractor will act independently as to the management of its time and efforts, and will be solely responsible for all its own expenses, such as Association dues, licensing renewals, pagers, cellular telephones etc., as such are incurred.
+Contractor will act independently as to the management of its time and efforts, and will be solely responsible for all its own expenses, such as Association dues, licensing renewals, cellular telephones etc., as such are incurred.

-- Broker, at its sole cost and expense, shall maintain its broker’s license with the Idaho Real Estate Commission and allow Contractor and its agents to work under such broker’s license.
+- Broker, at its sole cost and expense, shall maintain its broker’s license with the Idaho Real Estate Commission and allow Contractor to work under such broker’s license.
 Broker shall also conduct all of its real estate brokerage activities in full compliance with all federal, State of Idaho and local laws, rules and regulations including, without limitation, all Fair Housing Laws.
 Contractor shall also fully comply with all Fair Housing Laws and shall not act or advertise in a way to deny equal professional services to any person by reason of race, color, religion, sex, handicap, familial status, or national origin as called for in the “Equal Housing Opportunity Act.”